rhettg/ftl/README.md

 around to multiple nodes.
 This can be easily implemented in something like 'Fabric'.
 You could call this a 'push' based deployment system.

-The biggest issue with this style is dealing with systems that may not be running when the deployment takes place.
+A big issue with this style is dealing with systems that may not be running when the deployment takes place.
 You have to start the system, then do a deployment to get the software on the new machine.